section

 Character Sheet Builder

 A living record of a person who may still be becoming themselves long after the first session.
+Use it to practice the self you are funding and developing: the personality, the thematic posture, the constraints, and the developmental climate that will make the next work possible.

 Begin with the life: tradition, role, tools, hungers, and the situations where this person does their clearest work.
 The builder helps you carry that shape into language a mentor, collaborator, or later reader can actually use — without requiring the two worlds to flatten into one.
+Optional flows (random seeds, wonder-primed generation, lens cycling) invite playful depth; nothing is required.

 This is the kind of profile a careful family might still be annotating in the margins generations from now.
 The character gives the depth.
 The translation gives it reach.
+Prime a pressure or a bond into the cauldron and it becomes a traceable ingredient in your own imaginative memory garden.

 The strongest version is a living site: character notes, worldbuilding, engineering experiments, and recurring updates that show rhythm over time instead of a single frozen application artifact.
+Pair this with the Savings Regimen when you want to fund the arcs you discover here, then turn the results into a proof card, session note, or portfolio artifact.

 ~"translation_map"